ocelot-cloud/docs/README.md

 ### Contributing

-Please read the <a href="https://ocelot-cloud.org/docs/community/" target="_blank" rel="noopener">Community</a>
-articles for more information on how to contribute to the project and interact with others.
+Please read the [Community](https://ocelot-cloud.org/docs/community/) articles for more information on how to contribute to the project and interact with others.

 ### License